reactjs/React.NET/site/jekyll/getting-started/tutorial_aspnet4.md

 You'll notice that we are explicitly binding our event handlers to `this` in the constructor.
 While older techniques, like `React.createClass(...)`, featured automatic binding, we are using ES6 classes to define our components.
 React components declared as ES6 classes don't automatically bind `this` to the instance, so we have to explicitly use `.bind(this)`.

+For components with many event handlers, this explicit binding approach can get tedious.
+It's also easy to forget to declare your bindings which can cause some baffling bugs.
+React does offer two other techniques for ensuring your event handlers are bound properly to your component.
+Check out the [Handling Events](https://reactjs.org/docs/handling-events.html) documentation on the React website for more information.

 #### Submitting the form

 Let's make the form interactive.
 When the user submits the form, we should clear it, submit a request to the server, and refresh the list of comments.
 To start, let's listen for the form's submit event and clear it.